jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 So the first part of my talk today is to highlight the big benefits of this approach.
-Then, the second part will be a more tactical look at how the Heavy Ass Weight approach manifests itself.
+Then, the second part will be a more tactical look at how the Heavy Ass Weight approach manifests itself in your day-to-day life.

-So a high-level view the big benefits: lifting heavy ass weights creates badass users, it helps us connect with them at scale, and also helps us build incredibly talented teams.
+So a high-level view of the big benefits: lifting heavy ass weights creates badass users, it helps us connect with them at scale, and also helps us build incredibly talented teams.

 So let's get started with creating badass users.

 ## Heavy Ass Weights => Badass Users

 I'm stealing directly from Kathy Sierra on this one.
 When she said "badass", she was using it as a synonym for "expert".
 Badass users (or experts) know how to get shit done using your app, and are confident using it.

-As support folks, our end goal has always been to create badass users.
-We are educators and map builders by trade, guiding our customers to creating awesome things.
+We've always wanted to create badass users.
+We are the educators and map builders for our customers, guiding them to creating awesome things.

 ## The Heavy Ass Weights are Empowering

-The heavy weight approach creates more badass users faster than the light weight alternative because it is a more empowering experience.
+But the heavy weight approach creates **more** badass users **faster** than the light weight alternative because it is a more empowering.
+It gives our customers all the tools to be successful without any extra help from us.

+Let's take a look at how this works.
 Let's say a customer wants to do something common, so in my world it might be customizing a video, and they don't know where to start.

 ## Hand-holding support is not empowering

 In the light weight approach, the confused person has to drop an email to support, or call a help line, in order to move forward.

-Over time, confused customers get conditioned that when they want to try something new, they have to call you.
+Over time, this leads to conditioning - when they want to try something new, they have to call you.
 Or email you.
 They become frozen with fear about trying something new.

-I don't believe we learn best by being held by the hand.
-We learn by tinkering, by understanding how all the pieces fit together.
+I don't think we learn best by being held by the hand.
+I believe we learn by tinkering, by understanding how all the pieces fit together.

 ## Train harder and grow bigger

 With the heavy weight approach, a common activity like this would get a prominent, well-thought out doc page guiding them through the process.
-We might shoot a screencast for it, and include an in-app tool tip that gets stuck users going again.
+We might shoot a screencast for it, or include an in-app tool tip that gets stuck users going again.

-A well-designed, thorough resource means they learn it on their own.
-This leads to more confidence, which leads to more exploration and ultimately more doing.
+By giving our customers the ability to reference this whenever they want, on their own time, they learn it on their own.
+They can watch a video one hundred times in a row, if it will help.
+They feel more comfortable tinkering, trying out new and advanced features.
+This leads to more confidence, which results ultimately in more doing.

 ## Big Slide of Progress

 So here is how I illustrate the growth of our badass users.

 When you are on-boarding happy customers and giving them lots of good resources, you get a graph that looks like this.
 And you are happy.

 The top line here is our new user growth, and the bottom line is our total support requests.
-Early on each new user we added meant another email or phone call that month.
+Early on, you can see that each new user we added meant another email or phone call that month.

+## Annotated Big Slide

 Today, our monthly support volume is less than 5% of our total user base.
+This is due to lots of incremental improvements - more and better resources and updates to our app to reduce friction.

+Today, the majority of our support emails are of the 'weird and unique' kind - they might involve some technical sleuthing or problem solving.
+This presents an awesome challenge to our support team, and more fun than what I consider to be the typical support role.

 ## yeah buddy!